fisca-ai/fisca/src/content/homepage/en/index.md

         - words:
             - teal: "Compliant"
       # icon: "/images/oop.svg"
-      content: "We are compliant with the Swiss medical coding and insurance, less time to worry team insurance claims"
+      content: "We are compliant with the Swiss medical coding and insurance, less time to worry about insurance claims"
     - title:
         - words:
             - teal: "Customer Service"